ops-center/searchlight/docs/reference/hyperalert/hyperalert_check_event.md

-      --involvedObjectName string        Involved object name used to select events --involvedObjectNamespace string   Involved object namespace used to select events --involvedObjectUID string         Involved object uid used to select events
+      --involvedObjectName string        Involved object name used to select events --involvedObjectNamespace string   Involved object namespace used to select events --involvedObjectUID string         Involved object uid used to select events --kubeconfig string                Path to kubeconfig file with authorization information (the master location is set by the master flag).
+      --master string                    The address of the Kubernetes API server (overrides any value in kubeconfig)
 ```

 ### Options inherited from parent commands